This lesson will cover the following topics:

 • Skip Empty Values - Disabled

-You will have automatic tags assigned for your JSON, you can change this text by typing in the fields.
+Your JSON will have automatic tags assigned.
+You can change this text by typing it into the fields.

 Edit node screen showing submissions configuration

-4. Use the Store Submission ID to dropdown to select the submission_id variable.
-You can leave the Store Submission JSON to dropdown blank, this dropdown is useful if you want to store the JSON to a specific area of your project.
-Once you create the JSON in Salesforce you can store it within your project.
+4. Use the Store Submission ID dropdown to select the submission_id variable.
+You can leave the Store Submission JSON dropdown blank.
+This dropdown is useful if you want to store the JSON in a specific area of your project.
+Once you create the JSON in Salesforce, you can store it within your project.

 5. Enter a Tag and click Insert.